Philip Stanhope, 5th Earl of Chesterfield

-Philip Stanhope, 5th Earl of Chesterfield KG, PC, FRS, FSA (10 November 1755 – 29 August 1815), known as Philip Stanhope until 1773, was a British politician and diplomat.
+Philip Stanhope, 5th Earl of Chesterfield (10 November 1755 – 29 August 1815), known as Philip Stanhope until 1773, was a British politician and diplomat.
 He was British Ambassador to Spain between 1784 and 1787, Master of the Mint between 1789 and 1790, Joint Postmaster General between 1790 and 1798 and Master of the Horse between 1798 and 1804.

 Background and education

 Stanhope was the son of Arthur Charles Stanhope, of Mansfield Woodhouse, and Margaret, daughter and co-heiress of Charles Headlam, of Kerby Hall, Yorkshire, and cousin, godson and, later, adopted son of Philip Stanhope, 4th Earl of Chesterfield (whose titles he inherited at his death in 1773).
 He was a great-great-great-grandson of Philip Stanhope, 1st Earl of Chesterfield.
 His adoptive father directed his early education and his tutors included the poet Cuthbert Shaw and Edward Gibbon's friend the Swiss Jacques Georges Deyverdun, as well as Adam Ferguson, Professor of Moral Philosophy at the University of Edinburgh, and the forger Dr William Dodd.
 He was later educated at the University of Leipzig, Saxony.
 During his service in Germany he became a member of the Masonic Lodge Minerva zu den drei Palmen Leipzig in 1773.